scipy/scipy/doc/source/tutorial/ndimage.rst

 Most binary morphology functions can be expressed in terms of the basic operations erosion and dilation:

-    The :func:`binary_erosion` function implements binary erosion of arrays of arbitrary rank with the given structuring element.
+    The :obj:`binary_erosion` function implements binary erosion of arrays of arbitrary rank with the given structuring element.
 The origin parameter controls the placement of the structuring element as described in section :ref:`ndimage-filter-functions`.
 If no